An additive framework for kirigami design: Introduction

-Kirigami, the traditional papercrafting art, has inspired the design of shape-shifting structures in science and engineering in recent years~\cite{lamoureux2015dynamic,zhao2018kirigami,rafsanjani2018kirigami,babaee2020bioinspired,yang2021grasping,hong2022boundary}.
-There have been numerous studies exploring different kirigami-based deployable structures~\cite{grima2004negative,mitschke2013finite,shan2015design,chen2016topological,rafsanjani2016bistable,neville2016shape,tang2017design,tang2017programmable,rafsanjani2017buckling,moshe2019kirigami,rafsanjani2019propagation,liu2021wallpaper,liu2021quasicrystal,singh2021design,zheng2021continuum,czajkowski2022conformal} and generalizing their geometry and topology~\cite{celli2018shape,konakovic2018rapid,choi2019programming,lubbers2019excess,jiang2020freeform,chen2020deterministic}, with a focus that is primarily on the forward problem.
-This has been complemented by an inverse design framework for producing compact reconfigurable and rigid-deployable kirigami patterns~\cite{choi2021compact} admitting multiple closed and compact contracted configurations which do not require tile deformations to transform from one to another.
-Specifically, the framework involves setting up a global constrained optimization problem that encodes the compact reconfigurability and rigid-deployability as geometric constraints in terms of the angles and lengths of the kirigami tiles.
-While such an approach is capable of producing compact reconfigurable and rigid-deployable kirigami patterns and mechanisms with different shape changes, the process of finding a solution to the nonlinear global constrained optimization problem for large patterns is both computationally difficult and hard to control.
-Moreover, we do not completely understand the underlying degrees of freedom in the design space.
-A step in simplifying this process was taken in~\cite{dang2021theorem} by creating rigid-deployable quad kirigami tessellations with different topologies via solving a matrix equation for the node coordinates of all tiles in a closed and compact configuration. \\
+Numerous studies have explored different kirigami-based deployable structures, with a focus that is primarily on the forward problem, that of predicting the geometric and mechanical response of given designs~\cite{borcea2015geometric,chen2016topological,bertoldi2017flexible,celli2018shape,singh2021design,zheng2021continuum,czajkowski2022conformal}.
+The solution of the inverse problem typically involves setting up a global constrained optimization problem that encodes the geometric constraints in terms of the angles and lengths of the constituent tiles~\cite{konakovic2018rapid,choi2019programming,jiang2020freeform,choi2021compact,dang2021theorem}.
+Although such an approach is capable of producing patterns and mechanisms with different shape changes, the process of finding a solution to the nonlinear global constrained optimization problem for large patterns is both computationally difficult and hard to control.
+Inspired by biological morphogenesis driven by growing matter~\cite{thompson1942growth}, and its synthetic analog, additive manufacturing~\cite{truby2016printing}, one is naturally led to the question of whether it is possible to simplify the design of origami/kirigami metamaterials by switching from a global optimization perspective to some locally constrained additive process.
+In recent work, we showed that the use of local marching rules allows for an additive origami design approach~\cite{dudte2021additive}, converting a difficult non-convex global optimization problem~\cite{dudte2016programming} into a simpler, but still nonlinear, local problem. \\